canonical/rockcraft/docs/tutorials/migrate-to-chiselled-rock.rst

-Migrate a popular Docker image to a chiselled ROCK
+Migrate a popular Docker image to a chiselled rock
 **************************************************

 Prerequisites